wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 1.3.0 =
+* Added support for mysql connection to happen over sockets or TCP
+* Added support for Windows OS and fully tested the plugin on IIS
+* Added support for limited memory_limit - 1MB - The plugin now requires only 1MB to operate properly
+* Added support for multisite
+* Use mysql_unbuffered_query instead of mysql_query to overcome any memory problems
+* Fixed a deprecated warning for mysql_pconnect when php 5.5 and above is used
+* Fixed memory_limit problem with PCLZIP library
+* Fixed a bug when the archive is exported with zero size when using PCLZIP
+* Fixed a bug when the archive was exported broken on some servers
+* Fixed a deprecated usage of preg_replace \e in php v5.5 and above

 = 1.2.1 =
 * Fixed an issue when HTTP Error was shown on some hosts after import, credit to Michael Simon
 * Fixed an issue when exporting databases with different prefix than wp_, credit to najtrox